We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 Author: Dr Mark Duffill, Dermatologist, Hamilton, New Zealand, 2008.
 Updated by Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2015.

-Actinic cheilitis presents as diffuse or patchy dryness and variable thickening of the vermilion of the lower lip.
-The common form of actinic cheilitis is due to chronic sun exposure and is the lip form of actinic keratosis.
+Actinic cheilitis is the lip form of actinic keratosis due to chronic sun exposure.
 It is also called actinic cheilosis, solar cheilitis, and sometimes, actinic cheilitis with histological atypia.

 Actinic cheilitis also describes lip involvement in actinic prurigo, a rare form of photosensitivity.

 Actinic cheilitis mainly affects adults with fair skin who live in tropical or subtropical areas, especially outdoor workers.
 They often recall having sunburned lips in earlier years.
-They may also have actinic keratoses on other sun-exposed sites of the scalp, ears, face and hands.
+They may also have actinic keratoses and/or solar lentigines on other sun-exposed sites of the scalp, ears, face, and hands.

 Actinic cheilitis is three times more common in males than in females.